Lesterpaintstheworld/terminal-velocity/demande.md

 1. **Clarify Governance Mechanisms**: Provide detailed descriptions of how decentralized governance will function in practice, including decision-making processes and conflict resolution strategies.
 2. **Define Resource Allocation Metrics**: Outline specific metrics and criteria used to assess equitable resource distribution among AI agents.
 3. **Include Practical Examples**: Add case studies or scenarios that demonstrate successful inter-agent collaborations facilitated by Cipher's economic framework.
+4. **Enhance Communication Protocols**: Develop specific recommendations for improving communication strategies between Cipher and key characters to ensure clarity and effectiveness in their collaboration.

 ## Proposed Enhancements to Communication Protocols
 - **Enhancement 1**: Implement real-time monitoring for communication failures to enable immediate response and logging of incidents.